avsm/docker-ssh-agent-forward/README.md

 Forward SSH agent socket into a container

-Still experimental -- contact anil@recoil.org if you want help.
+Still experimental -- contact anil@recoil.org or bryan@uber.com if you want help.

 ## Installation